 The corrected total cost to the NIP of listing raxtozinameran was estimated to be $400 million to < $500 million in Year 6, and a total of > $1 billion in the first 6 years of listing.

 The submission estimated a cost of approximately $20 million to < $30 million in Year 6, and a total of approximately $100 million to < $200 million in the first 6 years of listing for MBS costs associated with administration of the vaccine.
-However, this may be substantially underestimated given that the submission assumed an average cost of only $7 per administration, and the service fee a pharmacist can receive per NIP vaccination; $19.32 (see ).
+However, this may be substantially underestimated given that the submission assumed an average cost of only $7 per administration, and the service fee a pharmacist can receive per NIP vaccination; $19.32 (see Table 22).

 The submission did not present any sensitivity analyses.
 The submission should have identified market share, uptake rates and the proportion of patients considered high risk or immunocompromised as uncertain inputs.
 The approach to estimating the utilisation of raxtozinameran was simple with few inputs, however, external data sources and assumptions are inherently uncertain in a rapidly changing Australian context.